Connecting Chapleau

 On May 23, 2023, Hydro One was appointed the interim licensee for Chapleau PUC and later filed an application with the Ontario Energy Board (OEB) to acquire the utility.
 The request was approved on April 18, 2024.

-What is rural or remote rate protection charge?
+What's rural or remote rate protection charge?

-What rates and charges are included in the delivery line?
+What rates and charges are included in the Delivery line?

 Delivery charges are made up of the following items: